 - Preheat oven to 350℉ and grease a 9-inch pie plate.

 - Heat oil in a large skillet over medium-high heat.
 Add onions and cook for 2 minutes.
-Add diced sweet potato and cook, stirring occasionally, until pieces are starting to brown and slightly tender.
-About 6-7 minutes.
+Add diced sweet potato and cook, stirring occasionally, until pieces are starting to brown and slightly tender, about 6-7 minutes.

-- Add chopped spinach and stir to it in with the potatoes and onions.
+- Add chopped spinach and stir in with the potatoes and onions.
 Cook until spinach is starting to wilt.
 The vegetables don’t need to be all the way cooked through yet since they are going to cook more in the oven.

 - Season with 1/4 teaspoon of salt.
 Add vegetables to your prepared pie pan and spread into an even layer.